US Retailer’s Advertisements Banned

 FRANKFURT, Germany (AP) _ In Germany, some guarantees are just too good to be true.

-Now, Lands' End is responding with a set of ads in German newspapers and magazines poking fun at the ban.
-There's a picture of a fly with the caption: 1-Day Guarantee.
+Now, Land’s End is responding with a set of ads in Germany newspapers and magazines poking fun at the ban.
+There’s a picture of a fly with the caption: 1-Day Guarantee.
 A washing machine, guaranteed 6 months.

 Within a year of launching the German business, the company was being sued by an agency that monitors advertising claiming unfair advertisement.
 The case went all the way to the Supreme Court in Karlsruhe, which banned the advertisements last month ruling the guarantee was ``economically unfeasible″ and therefore amounted to unfair competition.

 The guarantee was not an issue either in Japan or England.